youngboy/engine-docs/source/caching.md

 }
 ```

+<h2 id="how-it-works">How caching works</h2>

+Caching in Engine accepts cache control in a fine-grained way, but caches the entire result.
+Engine computes a cache privacy and expiration date by combining the data from all of the fields returned by the server for a particular request.
+It errs on the safe side, so shorter `maxAge` results override longer, and `PRIVATE` scope overrides public.

+<h3 id="public-vs-private">Public vs. private scope</h3>

+TODO private data is cached per-user, watch out for memory

+<h3 id="splitting-queries">Splitting queries to improve caching</h3>

+TODO sometimes it makes sense to ask for public scoped data in a separate query so it can be cached, reducing load on your server

 <h2 id="engine-cache-config">Configuring Engine</h2>

 There are three fields in the Engine configuration that are particularly relevant when setting up response caching.
 Below is an example of a complete Engine config for caching, using the internal embedded cache.
 For production use, we suggest configuring Memcache so that you can share the cache across Engine instances.